German Basic Law – 75th Anniversary of the Grundgesetz

 public domaine

-After 1955, when the Occupation Statute was repealed, Germany no longer had to seek approval for changes, and since 1949 there have been over 60 amendments or revisions to the Basic Law.
+Since 1949, over 60 amendments or revisions to the Basic Law have been made.
 (Remember, it only takes a 2/3 vote in the Bundestag and Bundesrat to pass changes).
-Unlike the United States Constitution, these changes aren’t tacked on at the end, they actually go in and change the wording of the Basic Law document.
-The only thing that never changes, “Human dignity shall be inviolable.
+Unlike the United States Constitution, these changes aren’t tacked on at the end; they actually go in and change the wording of the Basic Law document.
+The only thing that never changes is, “Human dignity shall be inviolable.
 To respect and protect it shall be the duty of all state authority.”

 Today, the original copy of the Grundgesetz für die Bundesrepublik Deutschland is stored in the Bundestag.
 This special copy is used to administer the oath of office to the new German Chancellor and President.